arnauddri/ng-clustered-map/README.md

 ```

 **zoom:**
-Defines the initial zooming on the map
+Defines the initial zooming on the map (default: 2)

 **center:**
-Defines the initial center of the map
+Defines the initial center of the map (default: barycenter of the passed coordinates)

 ```javascript
   $scope.center = { x: 0, y: 0 }